Ankeny, Iowa: Government

-The city code of Ankeny specifies the municipal governance is in the form of a Mayor–council government while the description in city documents describes the city as "Mayor/Council/Manager".
-The Mayor and City Council officers are elected for four year terms with Council terms overlapping.
-Any elected positions in the city fall under Chapter 376 of the Code of Iowa.
+Ankeny's city code specifies municipal governance in the form of a mayor–council government, while city documents describes the city as "Mayor/Council/Manager".
+The mayor and city council officers are elected to four-year terms, with council terms overlapping.
+Elected positions in the city fall under Chapter 376 of the Code of Iowa.

 Mayor

-The current acting mayor of Ankeny is Bobbi Bentz.
-The original elected mayor for the current term, Mark Holm, successfully ran a 2024 campaign to the Polk County Board of Supervisors.
-City Councillor Bentz, who was also the Mayor Pro Tem, was appointed to the position by her fellow Council members as acting mayor through the rest of Holm's original term, which goes until the end of 2025.
-She is running unopposed for the position in 2025 to formally be elected to the next mayoral term.
+The acting mayor of Ankeny is Bobbi Bentz.
+The original elected mayor for the current term, Mark Holm, was elected to the Polk County Board of Supervisors in 2024.
+Bentz, who was a city councilor and the mayor pro tem, was appointed acting mayor by her fellow council members through the rest of Holm's term, which ends in 2025.
+She is running unopposed for mayor in the next election.

-The office of mayor, as listed in the city code, acts as the city CEO and supervises the whole of city governance, representing the city, working as President of the City Council, and appointing officers and officials.
-The baseline mayoral salary is $10,000 yearly plus expense reimbursement.
-In regards to Council legislation, the Mayor may only approve, veto, or disregard, never voting on the legislation.
-The Mayor also appoints one of the members of the council as Mayor Pro Tem.
+According to the city code, the mayor acts as the city CEO and supervises the whole of city governance, representing the city, serving as president of the city council, and appointing officers and officials.
+The baseline mayoral salary is $10,000 plus expense reimbursement.
+The mayor has no vote on council legislation, but may approve, veto, or disregard it.
+The mayor also appoints one council member as mayor pro tem.

 City council

-The city council consists of five members.
-The current members are Bobbi Bentz (Mayor Pro Tem), Kelly Whiting, Jeff Perry, Todd Shafer, and Joe Ruddy.
+The city council has five members.
+The current members are Bentz, Kelly Whiting, Jeff Perry, Todd Shafer, and Joe Ruddy.

 The council maintains local legal, economic, civic, and public authority over the city, as well as appointing city officers.
-One member of the council is appointed by the Mayor as Mayor Pro-Tem whom also serves as vice-president of the council and discharges the Mayor's duties if absent or unable.
-Mayor veto of Council decisions can be overridden by supermajority.
-Councilor salaries are $7,000 yearly.
+The mayor pro tem serves as vice-president of the council and discharges the mayor's duties when the mayor is absent or unable.
+Mayoral vetoes of council decisions can be overridden by supermajority.
+Council members' salaries are $7,000.

 Education

 Primary and secondary

-Ankeny features both public and private institutions for primary and secondary education.
+Ankeny has both public and private institutions for primary and secondary education.

 Ankeny Community School District

-Ankeny's public school district is the sixth largest district of its kind in the state with an approximate $190 million yearly budget.
-It currently educates nearly 12,000 students and employs over 1,500.
-It serves most of the city limits.
-The district encompasses sixteen school buildings and has two feeder systems with corresponding institutions.
-In 2013, the community school district split into the current two high school system.
-The district slowly split incoming students into separate systems until the full split was made in 2013.
-Prior to the split, Ankeny's universal mascot was the Hawk, with the Jaguar being introduced with the new secondary system based around Ankeny Centennial High School.
+Ankeny's public school district is the sixth-largest district of its kind in Iowa, with a yearly budget of about $190 million.
+It educates nearly 12,000 students and employs over 1,500 people.
+It serves most of the city.
+The district has 16 buildings and two feeder systems with corresponding institutions.
+In 2013, the district added a second high school.
+The district slowly split incoming students into separate systems until the full split was made.
+Before the split, Ankeny's universal mascot was the Hawk; the Jaguar was introduced with the new secondary system based at Ankeny Centennial High School.